Skip to content

 0 views

-I’ve sat across the table from thousands of candidates.
-Aerospace engineers.
+I’ve sat across the table from thousands of people like her.
 Pharma researchers.
-Software developers three months into a search that was supposed to take two weeks.
-I’ve watched people who are clearly excellent at what they do stumble through a process that was never designed to help them succeed.
+Principal engineers.
+Directors of product three months into a search that was supposed to take two weeks.
+People who are demonstrably excellent at what they do, crushed by a process that was never designed to surface excellence.
+It was designed to process volume.

 Table of contents